 StreamBase Studio creates a project for the sample.

-Open the named application file.
-In the EventFlow editor, click the XMLFileWriter adapter icon to open its Properties view.
+In the EventFlow editor, double-click the XMLFileWriter adapter icon to open its Properties view.

 In the Adapter Properties tab, change File Name to point to a location on your machine where you want the log to be written when the application is run.

-Make sure the application is the currently active tab in the EventFlow Editor.
+Make sure the application is the currently active tab in the EventFlow Editor and click the Run button.
+This opens the SB Test/Debug perspective and starts the module.

 In the SB Test/Debug perspective, select the Manual Input tab.